WORKERS WITH DISABILITIES

-- The U.S. Department of Labor's Disability Information page serves as the online connection to the federal government’s disability related information and resources.
+- The U.S. Department of Labor’s Disability Information page serves as an online connection to the federal government’s disability-related information and resources.

 - Earnworks offers online tools and resources that provide employment opportunities and provide useful information for your job search.

 - The Florida Division of Blind Services ensures that blind or visually impaired individuals in the state of Florida can live independently and achieve their goals.